Skip to main content

 }

-Controlling the DocumentScanner
+Controlling the DocumentCameraView

-as a parameter to the Composable.
+For a more fine-grained control, you can send pause/resume/restart commands to the document camera by passing a SharedFlow<DocumentScannerCommand> as a parameter to the Composable.
 Pause/resume commands are useful if you want to intercept the scanning process with some custom overlay UI.
-For example, you can override back handler to show a dialog and while it's being shown the scanner should be paused.
+For example, you can override back handler to show a dialog and while it's being shown the camera should be paused.
 Restart command might be needed, if you want to restart the capture process without changing the config.

 /**